impossibleDoctor/student-records-database/README.md

 Entities are captured in SQLite tables with the following schema.

+_**Disclaimer**: Most parts of this section were created by ChatGPT since this is a boring and tedious work.
+So, many thanks to ChatGPT! 😊._

 <details>
   <summary>schools</summary>

 The `schools` table includes:
 - `id`, which specifies the unique ID for the school as an `INTEGER`.
-This column thus has the `PRIMARY KEY` constraint applied.
+This identifies the school hence `PRIMARY KEY` constraint is applied.
-- `name`, which is the official name of the school in `TEXT` form, given `TEXT` is appropriate for name fields.
+- `name`, which is the official name of the school in `TEXT` form.
+Appropriate for name fields, `TEXT` is used.
 - `region`, which specifies which region in the Philippines the school belongs to.
 The type is specified as `TEXT` since there are regions that contain letters in it.
 - `division`, which states the division belongs to in `TEXT` type.
 </details>